dune3d/dune3d-docs/groups.rst

 have no effect on entities and constraints and can be created and removed without adverse effects.
 That way, bodies are useful to create parts consisting of multiple sub-parts such a box with a lid.
-To add a body, select the checkbox next to "Body" in the Group tab.
+To add a body, select the checkbox next to "Body" in the Group tab or click on "Sketch in new Body" in the plus menu below the list of groups.

 Bodies can optionally have a solid model color assigned to them.
 By default, it is set by the color theme.
 To make it easier to tell bodies